 Within the bone marrow, all blood cells originate from a single type of unspecialized cell called a stem cell.
 When a stem cell divides, it first becomes an immature red blood cell, white blood cell, or platelet-producing cell.
 The immature cell then divides, matures further, and ultimately becomes a mature red blood cell, white blood cell, or platelet.

-Aging has some effect on bone marrow and blood cells, resulting in less cell-producing marrow.
-While this decrease generally does not cause problems, it may when the body experiences an increased demand for blood cells: the marrow of an older person may be less able to meet those increased demands.
-Anemia is the most common result.
+Aging has some effect on bone marrow and blood cells, resulting in less cell-producing bone marrow.
+While this decrease generally does not cause problems, problems may arise when the body experiences an increased demand for blood cells: the bone marrow of an older adult may be less able to meet those increased demands.
+Anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more is the most common result.